-If a person tells you to leave her or him alone you must respect that.
-Yet, there are so many incidences that girls tell me when a boy clearly did not understand what that means.
-In fact, I cannot think of a single female friend of mine who has never encountered a situation where she was either verbally or physically abused.
+If a person tells you to leave them alone, you must respect that.
+Yet, there are so many incidents that girls tell me when a boy clearly did not understand what that means.
+I cannot think of a single female friend of mine who has never encountered a situation where she was either verbally or physically abused.
 Therefore, this topic clearly calls for conversation.
-What we have to understand, is that not only shouting “NO!!!”, while physically defending ourselves, means No.
+What we have to understand is that not only shouting “NO!!!” while physically defending ourselves means No.

 When a man approaches you in a way you don’t want him to, there are lots of thoughts and feelings which might stop you from actually screaming at him.
-It may be that you feel scared that if you anger him, he will get violent.
-Thus, after trying to tell him in a “polite way” that you don’t like him talking to you or even touching you, you stay quiet in order to stay safe.
-Or it may be that you feel ashamed, even blame yourself for his behaviour.
-“Did I give him a sign?” or “Is my skirt too short?” may be thoughts which cross your mind.
-And especially if he tells you “C’mon, I know you want it.
-You have been flirting with me the whole evening!” the situation can quickly get out of hand.
-You might be in a state where you don’t understand what is happening, at a party, intoxicated, your consent overlooked without you even having the chance to say No or Yes.
+You might feel scared that if you anger him, he will become violent.
+Thus, after trying to tell him in a “polite way” that you don’t like him talking to/touching you, you stay quiet in order to stay safe.
+You might feel ashamed, even blame yourself, for his behaviour.
+“Did I give him a sign?”
+“Is my skirt too short?”
+If he tells you “C’mon, I know you want it.
+You have been flirting with me the whole evening!” the situation can quickly get out of hand, especially if you are intoxicated and don’t understand what is happening.
+Suddenly, your consent is undermined without you even having had the chance to say No or Yes.
 Or you may simply be asleep, a vulnerable situation where you only realise what is going on once it is already too late.

-Another thing is that you might feel like there are people you are not supposed to say No to.
-For example, it is supposed to be your ‘duty’ as a girlfriend or wife to give your unconditional consent, since after all he has touched you before so why would you say no now?
+People also feel like there are people who they are not supposed to say No to.
+For example, it is made to seem one’s ‘duty’ as a girlfriend or wife to give your unconditional consent.
+He has touched you before, so why would you say No now?
 He might tell you to “Stop being all weird!” and consequently you would sleep with him because you are afraid to hurt or even lose the other person.

-It is never okay if somebody treats or touches us in a way we do not want them to.
+It is never okay for anybody to treat or touch us in ways we do not want them to.

-No matter what we did before and who we deal with, it is never our fault if somebody does not respect us and our body.
-We have every right to talk about being disrespected and to fight against that, either during the situation itself or after it has happened.
-We also need to understand that if we let someone get away with disrespecting us they will consider it no big issue and will continue to treat other people that way.
-I know incidences of boys forcing themselves onto girls while they were peacefully sleeping next to them because “Why would they even share a bed with them if there is no sex involved?”.
-To them, the sleeping girl clearly asked to be touched.
-Or examples of boys taking advantage of girls being high or drunk because “Why would she even come by with a bottle of wine wearing this dress if she didn’t want it anyways?”.
-Or even boyfriends threatening to leave their girlfriends if they were not up for trying certain things, because they could not imagine that she would ever want to deny her man.
+No matter what we did before and who we are dealing with, it is never our fault if somebody does not respect us and our body.
+We have every right to talk about being disrespected and to fight against that, either in the situation itself or after it has happened.
+We also need to understand that if we let someone get away with disrespecting us, they will continue to treat other people that way.

-A clear Yes is her kissing you back or even starting the kiss.
-It is her touching you while smiling.
-A clear Yes is never having to convince her to do anything because she is showing you that she wants it.
-A clear Yes can also change back into a No. Most importantly, if you are not sure whether or not it is a clear Yes, there is a simple way to figure it out: Just ask her.
-Ask her if you kissing her is fine or if you touching her in certain places is okay with her.
-I ensure you that every woman prefers that you ask for her consent too many times rather than you not that one time.
+A clear Yes is the other person kissing you back or even starting the kiss.
+It is them touching you while smiling.
+A clear Yes is never having to convince them to do anything because they are showing you that they want this.
+A clear Yes can also change back into a No. Most importantly, if you are not sure whether or not it is a clear Yes, there is a simple way to figure it out: Just ask.
+Ask them if you kissing them is fine or if you touching them in certain places is okay with them.
+Every person prefers to be asked for their consent too many times, instead of being forced to do things we do not want.